 ‘It’s practically impossible to visit Copenhagen without stopping by Tivoli Gardens (I wouldn’t recommend missing it, at least).
 The 175-year-old amusement park is in the centre of the city and is an ideal stop, whether you fancy a few relaxing moments surrounded by flower beds and fountains or you feel like a ride on one of the world’s oldest wooden roller coasters.
-In fact, Tivoli’s century-old roller coaster is one of just seven attractions in the world that is still operated by a brakeman on each wagon.
-Of course there’s no rush to leave, as the gardens don’t close ’til around midnight.
+Of course there’s no rush to leave, as the gardens don’t close until around midnight.
 But if you’d really like to spend the night, get a room at Nimb, which is right on Tivoli’s grounds.’

 ‘You might already have an idea of why the country of hygge and Scandinavian simplicity is famous for design, and maybe you can even recognise a couple of famous Danish designer chairs.
 But what’s really the story behind the Scandinavian design boom?
 And why does the DNA of Danish design have a lot in common with Japanese design?
-You’ll learn about all this and much more when visiting Designmuseum Denmark.
-And don’t forget to pop into the museum shop – the ideal place to find design souvenirs.’
+You’ll learn all this and more at Designmuseum Denmark.
+Don’t forget to pop into the museum shop: the ideal place to find stylish souvenirs.’

-‘Furnished with recycled wooden chairs and orange lamps from the 70s, Café Dyrehaven is both charming and casual in its own quirky way.
-It’s also a great place for a traditional Danish lunch with a modern twist – if you haven’t had Danish rye bread yet, here’s your place to give it a go.
-Overall, this cafe is unpretentious, a hotspot for locals and a place to immerse yourself in true Danish hygge.’
+‘Furnished with recycled wooden chairs and orange lamps from the Seventies, Café Dyrehaven is both charming and casual in its own quirky way.
+It’s also a great place for a traditional Danish lunch with a modern twist – if you haven’t had Danish rye bread yet, this is the place to give it a go.
+Overall, this café is unpretentious, a hotspot for locals and a place to immerse yourself in true Danish hygge.’

 ‘There are plenty of good cocktail bars in Copenhagen.
-Stylish, quirky, cosy and hidden bars are easy to find, but only very few – if any at all – have as authentic an atmosphere as Brønnum.
-Located next door to Copenhagen’s Royal Theatre, Brønnum’s old rooms have served as a café, bar and restaurant for more than 125 years, welcoming all kinds of people, including famous Danish musicians, artists and writers such as H. C. Andersen.
+Stylish, quirky, cosy and hidden bars are easy to find, but only very few – if any at all – have such an authentic atmosphere as Brønnum.
+Located next door to Copenhagen’s Royal Theatre, Brønnum’s old rooms have served as a café, bar and restaurant for more than 125 years, welcoming all kinds of people, including famous Danish musicians, artists and writers such as Hans Christian Andersen.
 A few decades ago, the building was actually converted into the theatre’s ticket office.
 But today, fortunately, the space has been renovated and reopened as an old-school cocktail bar with a contemporary touch.
 Pop the champagne and let the party begin!’

-Looking for style in Spain’s capital?
+Looking for style in the Spanish capital?
 Check out our design lover’s guide to Madrid.